bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 ***

-BEMHTML template can contain of a template body and subtemplates at the same nesting level.
+BEMHTML template could contain of a template body and subtemplates at the same nesting level.

 In a concise syntax for this feature we use `true` keyword: